TheWorkflowAcademy/Trigger-Functions-from-Notes-Create-or-Edit-Zoho-CRM/README.md

 * ZohoCRM.notifications.ALL

 ## Tutorial
+In this set up, you will be frequently toggling between CRM and Flow, so it's a good idea to have 2 tabs/windows open for each app.

 ### Create a Zoho Flow Webhook
 Login to Zoho Flow and create a new Flow based on this settings: